-How can you get this peace of mind?
+How can Amazon sellers get this peace of mind?
 By incorporating ACoS into your strategy.

-ACoS stands for Advertising Cost of Sale, and it’s an integrated Seller Central tool that provides a straightforward calculation of all PPC financial activity through Amazon.
+ACoS stands for Advertising Cost of Sales, and it’s an integrated Seller Central tool that provides a straightforward calculation of all PPC financial activity through Amazon.

 Calculating Your ACoS

 Put simply, your AcoS refers to the amount spent on advertising, defined as a relatively straightforward formula.
 AcoS is calculated by comparing your total ad spend with your total sales

 ACoS = Total Ad Spend/Total Ad Revenue *100

 - Total ad spend covers all financial resources that are driven into direct advertising through the Amazon platform.
 This is made up of everything from spend on a single keyword to spend across an entire category, with Amazon taking into account both cost per click (CPC) and number of clicks to calculate total ad spend across all activities.
 Your Amazon ACoS percentage rises as you drive more budget into advertising.

 - Total ad sales looks at the number of sales that you’ve made across the platform that can be attributed to your on-site advertising efforts.
 However, it’s not quite as simple just accounting for those sales made when a click results in an instantaneous conversion action, such as adding an item to the basket, or making a purchase.
 It also accounts for postponed effects.
 Your ACoS percentage will drop as your Amazon sales increase.

 It’s natural to think of ACoS as a spend indicator that can help you to minimise your outgoings and lower your advertising budget, and Amazon itself states that ‘as ACoS decreases, your campaign becomes more efficient because you’re spending a lower percentage of sales on advertising’.